bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 This talk will be especially valid for the Go applications running for the Infrastructure, Cloud needs, so something from my area of expertise.
 But, to be honest you can take this knowledge and apply to any Go Program, you know, CLI tools, GUI, or even SPACE!

-(click) Because I don't know if you are aware you can use Go to automatically dock to International Space Station.
+[C] Because I don't know if you are aware you can use Go to automatically dock to International Space Station.
 How amazing is that??

 ---
 @snap[north span-95 text-center]